Sister (Sonic Youth album): Music and lyrics

 According to Sputnikmusic's Adam Downer, Sister deviated from the frenetic sound of Sonic Youth's previous music in favor of a refined style of noise pop that would typify the band's subsequent work.
 The album features aggressive noise rock songs such as "White Kross" and "Catholic Block", although it also featured more traditional alternative rock song structures.
 Some of the lyrics on "Schizophrenia" were originally written for early song "Come Around" ("Your future is static, It's already had it/But I got a hunch, it's coming back to me").
 "Sister" was the original title for "Schizophrenia", and a live recording of the song from June 4, 1987 at The Town and Country Club in London was released on the B-side of a bootleg 7" single under that title.
-The A-side featured their cover of "I Wanna Be Your Dog" with Iggy Pop.
+The A-side featured their cover of the Stooges' "I Wanna Be Your Dog" with Iggy Pop.
 Both tracks from the single were later issued on the VHS portion of the 1995 compilation Screaming Fields of Sonic Love.

 The band used acoustic guitars on some songs on the album for "melodic" purposes, including on "(I Got A) Catholic Block" and "Beauty Lies in the Eye", which used three or four guitars.
 "Pipeline/Kill Time", sung by Ranaldo, was written on April 5, 1987, although several lyrics were not included in the final song.
-"Tuff Gnarl"'s working titles were "Sea-Sik" and "Smart and Fast"; collaborator Mike Watt covered the song on his album Ball-Hog or Tugboat? with Moore, Ranaldo and Steve Shelley performing it with him.
+"Tuff Gnarl"'s working titles were "Sea-Sik" and "Smart and Fast"; Watt covered the song on his album Ball-Hog or Tugboat? with Moore, Ranaldo, and Steve Shelley.
 "Hot Wire My Heart" is a cover of a song by Crime.
 "Kotton Krown" (or "Cotton Crown") was the band's first duet between Gordon and Moore, although Moore usually sang it alone during live performances.
 The closing track, "White Kross", was the oldest song on the album and was featured on an NME 7".
 On the band's 1987 European tour, they extended the song with an improvised coda which was later named "Broken Eye".

 Packaging

 The artwork of the original front cover contained a photograph of 12-year-old Sandra Bennett, taken by Richard Avedon on August 23, 1980 and used as the cover of his book In the American West, published in 1985.
 The photo was censored for later releases after a threat of a copyright lawsuit.
 At first the picture was merely covered up with a black sticker, but on later pressings the photo was totally removed, only showing a black area.
-Similarly, a photo of Disney's Magic Kingdom on the back cover was later obscured by a Universal Product Code.
+Similarly, a photo of the Magic Kingdom at Walt Disney World on the back cover was later obscured by a Universal Product Code.
 Very early promotional posters and pressings of the album did feature these photos, but later ones did not.

 The band is called "The Sonic Youth" rather than "Sonic Youth" on the cover.